LinShunKang/MyPerf4J/README.EN.md

 #Configure the number of backup Recorders.
 The default is 1, the minimum is 1, and the maximum is 8.
 When you need to count a large number of method performance data in a smaller MillTimeSlice, you can configure a larger number.
 BackupRecordersCount=1

-#configure RecordMode，accurate/rough
+#configure RecordMode, accurate/rough
 RecorderMode=accurate

-#configure TimeSlice，time unit: ms，min:1s，max:600s
+#configure TimeSlice, time unit: ms, min:1s, max:600s
 MillTimeSlice=60000

 #config show method params type
 ShowMethodParams=true

-#configure packages，separated with ';'
+#configure packages, separated with ';'
 IncludePackages=cn.perf4j;org.myperf4j

-#configure packages，separated with ';'
+#configure packages, separated with ';'
 ExcludePackages=org.spring;

-#configure methods，separated with ';'
+#configure methods, separated with ';'
 ExcludeMethods=equals;hash

 #true/false